DommertTech/angular-konami/README.md

-# ng-KonamiCode
+# Angular-Konami

-Angular Konami Code
+Angular Konami Code.
+Will add more later